• HOME

 EL PATIO HOUSE OF MUSIC - Isla Mujeres Mexico - 2015

-Rap artist Tacuako sat in with Jack and Jill frequently during their 2015 Mexico tour.
-This brilliant man knew the changes and song forms of every standard we played, improvising amazing vocal solos.
-Tac hired Jack and Jill to compose and perform a track with him on his new CD.
-It was released simultaneously in Mexico on his compilation CD and in the United States on the JACK 2015 CD.
-It's available on this site's shopping cart.
+This brilliant man knew the changes and song forms of every jazz standard we played, improvising amazing vocal solos.
+"Tac" hired Jack and Jill to compose and perform a track with him on his new CD.
+It was released simultaneously in Mexico and the United States on the JACK 2015 CD, available on our shopping cart.

 FOX VALLEY JAZZ FEST